cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 - Keep transformations to a minimum.
 As far as possible, we aim to deliver an accurate reflection of what the AWS API provides.
 - We generally only unroll structs one level deep.
 Nested structs should be transformed into JSON columns.
 - For consistency, make sure the resource has an `ARN` stored in a column named `arn`.
 Sometimes this means using the AWS SDK to generate an ARN for the resource.
+- Make sure the resource has a `tags` JSON column (if possible).
+Sometimes this requires additional SDK calls.
+Sometimes the column needs to be renamed from `tag_list` to `tags` (and converted to a map).
+There are custom `ResolveTags` and `ResolveTagFields` resolvers to help with this.
+It's not always possible, but we try to keep the `tags` column consistent across AWS resources.
 - If you get stuck or need help, feel free to reach out on [Discord](https://www.cloudquery.io/discord).
 We are a friendly community and would love to help!